Profoto expands into studio automation with StyleShoots acquisition

 Asked to comment on the news, Profoto president and CEO Anders Hedebark indicated to PopPhoto that he sees significant potential for both Profoto and StyleShoots alike in the high-volume e-commerce market over the years to come.

-“With recent years of fast digitalization and consumers’ increased online , we have seen a dramatic increase in demand for high-quality images in high volume, from pure e-commerce players, brands, and retailers with e-commerce presence,” Hedebark revealed.
-“With our heritage in fashion and studio photography, and today almost 100% of all images [ending] online, we see it as a natural strategic step to add StyleShoots and their integrated workflow software and hardware solutions to further strengthen our studio offering for e-commerce photography.”
+“With recent years of fast digitalization and consumers’ increased online shopping, we have seen a dramatic increase in demand for high-quality images in high volume, from pure e-commerce players, brands, and retailers with e-commerce presence,” Hedebark revealed.
+“With our heritage in fashion and studio photography, and today almost 100% of all images [ending] up online, we see it as a strategic step to add StyleShoots and their integrated workflow software and hardware solutions to further strengthen our studio offering for e-commerce photography.”

 Photographers are wary